Ranil Wickremesinghe granted bail in misuse of funds case - Sri Lanka

 Former Sri Lanka President Ranil Wickremesinghe, who was arrested and remanded on August 22, 2025, over allegations of misusing public funds, has been granted bail today (August 26) by the Colombo Fort Magistrate’s Court.

-Magistrate Nilupulee Lankapura released Wickremesinghe on bail with three sureties of Rs.
+Magistrate Nilupuli Lankapura released Wickremesinghe on bail with three sureties of Rs.
 5 million each.
 The further magisterial inquiry has been fixed for October 29, 2025.

 Wickremesinghe is accused of misusing Rs.
 16.6 million in state funds for a private overseas trip.
 The visit took place on September 22 and 23, 2023, when he traveled to London to attend the graduation ceremony of his wife, Professor Maithree Wickremesinghe.
 Reports say that ten individuals accompanied him on this trip.